grassLEE/grassLeeBlog/blog/2023/getting-started-with-technical-writing/index.md

 In our next post we will look into some of the more popular Markdown flavors, which offer novel functionality, such as improved list/table creation.

 ### Wrap-Up:
-There are seemingly a limitless amount of tools, platforms, text editors, and resources out there to help you.
-Don't get bogged down with the amount of choices, experiment with a range of solutions, and find out what works best for you.
+There are seemingly a limitless number of tools, platforms, text editors, and resources out there to help you.
+Don't get bogged down with the number of choices, experiment with a range of solutions, and find what works best for you.

 And consider starting your technical writer journey out with Markdown, you'll find it is much easier to get started than you might think... and there is seemingly no limits to this tool's potential.